 Since class B motorhomes are the smallest drivable RV, you might think that they’d also be the least expensive – they’re not.

-They have among the highest prices per square foot in the RV industry and can be even more costly than some class A or class C motorhomes – despite their smaller size.
+Despite their smaller size, they have among the highest prices per square foot in the RV industry and can be even more costly than some class A or class C motorhomes.

 Many reasons factor into the higher prices of class B RVs: